Cookie Acceptance Needed

 Carson Huerta graduated from Auburn University with a B.A. in Theatre and a B.S. in Speech, Language, and Hearing Sciences.
 Embracing the intersection of these two diverse yet complementary fields, Carson seeks to explore how effective communication, both in its study and artistic expression, can empower individuals and enrich lives.
 His clinical interests include Autism Spectrum Disorder, professional voice, and gender affirming voice care.
 Carson is currently a graduate student studying Speech-Language Pathology at Auburn University.

-Gracyn Holt is a 1st-year Doctoral Audiology Student at Auburn University.
+Gracyn Holt is a Doctoral Audiology Student at Auburn University.
 She received her undergraduate degree at the University of Georgia with a Bachelor of Science in Education in the field of Communication Sciences and Disorders.
 She joined the ABILITY Research Lab as a Graduate Research Assistant in 20022-2023.
 After beginning the program and working with patients in the clinic, she becomes interested in working on research that focuses on the importance of empathy in the field of audiology, especially for audiology patients living with comorbid health conditions affecting their physical health.
 With the innovation of virtual reality, her project is “A Mile in the Patient’s Shoes Who Are Living with Hearing Loss and Arthritis: Audiologist’s Empathy Through Embodied Virtual Reality.”
 Five years from now, Gracyn hopes to be working with the Veteran community to serve those who served our country.

 Hope is an undergraduate student majoring in Speech, Language, and Hearing Sciences.
 Hope joined the SNAP lab because of her interest in fluency disorders and music.
 After graduation, Hope plans to obtain a master's degree in Speech-Language Pathology and go on to become an SLP in the school system.